There are a number of habits that help you prevent breast cancer

 2. Skip alcoholic drinks

 No matter how difficult it might be, it’s better to skip alcoholic beverages.
-Drinking many alcoholic beverages ensures a higher risk of breast cancer.
-This risk is the largest with a consumption of one, two or more drinks per day.
-Do you occasionally drink a glass during the weekend?
+Drinking many alcoholic beverages can result in a higher risk of breast cancer.
+This risk is the highest with the consumption of one, two or more drinks per day.
+Do you occasionally have a drink during the weekend?
 Then you don’t have to worry too much, but keep drinking in moderation.

 3. Stop smoking

 Almost everyone knows it: smoking is not good for anything.
 In addition to lung cancer and cardiovascular disease, there is also a risk of breast cancer lurking around the corner when you often light a cigarette.
 Stop smoking those cigarettes and your body will thank you.

 Being overweight – for all women: especially after the menopause – can significantly increase the risk of breast cancer.
 The more fat you have on your body, the more estrogen is produced.
 This excess estrogen gives an increased risk of breast cancer.
 Therefore choose to exercise sufficiently, not to eat too large portions and to opt for healthy food.

 It is important to take a close look at your family’s history.
 Is breast cancer common in your family?
 Then there is a chance that the risk of this disease for you is a lot higher than average.
 With this information in mind, you can choose to get checked more often and to focus on a healthy lifestyle.

 Read further on the next page.